psmd-iberutaru/OpihiExarata/docs/source/technical/installation/python.rst

 from before.
 Because this project using date-based versioning, your package will likely be that of the date that you build the wheel.

-(Force reinstall is optional but suggested to ensures you have the most up-to-date version.)
+(The ``--upgrade`` option is to ensure that you have the most up to date version.)

 You can install the wheel using while in ``OpihiExarata/``::

-    pip install ./dist/OpihiExarata-YYYY.MM.DD-py3-none-any.whl --force-reinstall
+    pip install ./dist/OpihiExarata-YYYY.MM.DD-py3-none-any.whl --upgrade